-DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013
+DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND

-The Company has in place an Anti Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of women at the work place (Prevention Prohibition and Redressal) Act 2013.
+The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of women at the work place (Prevention Prohibition and Redressal) Act 2013.
 Internal Complaints Committee (ICC) has been set up to redress complaintsreceived regarding sexual harassment.

 All employees (Permanent contractual temporary trainees) are covered under thispolicy.
 The following is a summary of sexual harassment complaints received regardingsexual harassment.

-|- No. of complaints received ||: Nil |
+|- No of complaints received ||: Nil |

-|- No. of complaints disposed off ||: Nil |
+|- No of complaints disposed off ||: Nil |

 EXTRACT OF THE ANNUAL RETURN

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO :

-As required under Section 134 (3) (m) of the Companies Act 2013 read with Rule 8 ofthe Companies (Accounts) Rules 2014 the particulars relating to conservation of energytechnology absorption and foreign exchange earnings and outgo are given in Annexure"A" hereto and forms part of this report.
+As required under Section 134 (3) (m) of the Companies Act 2013 read with Rule 8 ofthe Companies (Accounts) Rules 2014 the particulars relating to conservation of Energytechnology absorption and foreign exchange earnings and outgo are given in Annexure"A" hereto and forms part of this report.

-The Company's policy on programmes and measures to familiarize Independent Directorsabout the Company its business updates and development includes various measures viz.issue of appointment letters containing terms duties etc. management informationreports presentation and other programs as may be appropriate from time to time.
+The Company's policy on programme and measures to familiarize Independent Directorsabout the Company and its business updates development includes various measures viz.issue of appointment letters containing terms duties etc. management informationreports presentation and other programs as may be appropriate from time to time.
 Thepolicy and programme aims to provide insights into the Company to enable IndependentDirectors to understand the business functionaries business model and other matters.
 Thesaid policy and details in this respect is displayed on the Company's website.

 The relation between the Company and its employees continue to be cordial.
 There wereno employees during the year drawing remuneration more than prescribed ceiling undersection 134 of the Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules2014.